keptn/lifecycle-toolkit/docs/content/en/docs/yaml-crd-ref/taskdefinition.md

-Note that Deno has tighter restrictions for permissions and importing data so a script that works properly elsewhere may not function properly when run in Deno.
+Note that Deno has tighter restrictions for permissions and importing data so a script that works properly elsewhere may not function out of the box when run in Deno.

 A task can be executed either pre-deployment or post-deployment as specified in the `Deployment` resource;